To Althea, from Prison: Overview

-"To Althea, from Prison" was written by Richard Lovelace in 1642 as a result of Lovelace’s imprisonment.
+"To Althea, from Prison" was written by Richard Lovelace in 1642 as a result of his imprisonment.
 That year, Richard Lovelace presented a petition to the British parliament that protested the Bishops Exclusion Bill.
 The bill prevented those heavily involved with the Church of England from enacting any temporal control.
-Lovelace, on the other hand, protested that the role of Anglican Bishops that were excluded should be restored in Parliament.
+Lovelace, in contrast, protested that the role of Anglican Bishops that were excluded should be restored in Parliament.

 Althea's identity is unknown.
 "She may even have been a product of Lovelace's imagination.
 However, evidence suggests she was a woman named Lucy Sacheverell."
 The poem is quoted in the sixth chapter of Charlotte Brontë's novel Villette, and may have inspired the scenario of Emily Brontë's much-admired poem "The Prisoner".
 It is also mentioned in Charlotte Smith's novel Marchmont, which has a protagonist named Althea.
 Margaret Atwood also quotes the famous lines in her novel Hag-Seed when Felix is bringing Anne-Marie into Fletcher Correctional Center (Ch 24, p.
-145).
+123).
 Natalie Babbitt also uses a quotation from the poem in her novel Tuck Everlasting, when the main character Winnie Foster remembers the line "Stone walls do not a prison make, Nor iron bars a cage" while helping a jailed prisoner escape (Babbitt 123).